-• Broad potential therapeutic index: Our EEV Platform is designed to allow specific biological therapeutics to engage targets across every cell in the body and our preclinical data suggests the potential for approximately 45% efficiency (90% uptake in tissue and 50% endosomal escape), versus the 1% or lower efficiency reported in the literature for more conventional biological therapeutics.
-We therefore believe that our EEV Platform can enable greater target exposure with an unconjugated therapeutic and similar dose regimen.

-Our EEV Platform is designed to deliver therapeutics for DMD that demonstrate enhanced exon skipping, restoration of the reading frame, and dystrophin production

-Potential across multiple modalities: Our EEV Platform is designed to enable the development of intracellular therapeutic candidates that modulate, inhibit, degrade or replace an intracellular target to correct the underlying disease pathophysiology.
+- Broad potential therapeutic index: Our EEV Platform is designed to allow specific biological therapeutics to engage targets across every cell in the body.
+In our preclinical studies, we observed that approximately 50% of the EEV-conjugated material escaped the endosome to reach the intracellular disease target as compared to the <2% observed in prior studies of current biologics.
+While these preclinical studies were not designed as head-to-head comparisons to current biologics, these data generally compare favorably to historical published data regarding the percentage of current biologics that have been observed to reach their designed intracellular disease target.
+We therefore believe that our EEV Platform can enable greater target exposure with an unconjugated therapeutic and similar dose regimen. - Potential across multiple modalities: Our EEV Platform is designed to enable the development of intracellular therapeutic candidates that modulate, inhibit, degrade or replace an intracellular target to correct the underlying disease pathophysiology.
 In our preclinical studies of EEVs, we observed intracellular uptake of unique therapeutic candidates ranging in size from 1 kDa to 600 kDa, including oligonucleotides, antibodies and larger multimeric proteins.
 Unlike viral vectors or certain lipids and nanoparticle constructs, EEVs do not appear to be hampered by "packaging limits".
 For example, adeno-associated viruses constructs are limited to 5 kb in length, dramatically restricting both the size of genes and complexity of regulatory sequences that can be delivered.
 Importantly, our preclinical studies support the concept of modularity in that we can use similar EEV structures across the portfolio.
 EEVs are then further optimized to the specific application of interest.
-Each program advanced contributes to a foundation upon which our pipeline can continue to expand.
+Each program advanced contributes to a foundation upon which our development portfolio can continue to expand.

-EEVs are flexible and broadly applicable non-viral vectors; Entrada has demonstrated intracellular uptake of unique biologics ranging from 1 kDa to 600 kDa using multiple modalities
+Entrada has demonstrated intracellular uptake of unique moieties ranging from 1 kDa to 600 kDa